sakshiroy2026/Image-stitching/README.md

 -Features

-Loads multiple images automatically from a folder.
+Loads multiple images  from a folder.

 Detects and matches keypoints between overlapping images.